FintanK/scaffoldV2/README.md

 Version 2 of Scaffold [WIP]

-# Why choose Angular?

-I would encourage all developers to do their own research before choosing a framework but these are some of my own reasons.

-- Latest Web Standards
-- Cross Platform
-- Full framework not just view logic
-- Legacy browser support
-- Performance
-- It's what the cool kids are using ;)

 # Features
 - Angular 2 https://angular.io
 - Typescript http://www.typescriptlang.org/ (Compiles to ES5/ES6 Javascript) (BTW Typescript is not required for Angular.
 I just chose it for this implementation)